michaelboth/Takyon/examples/rdma_vs_socket/README.txt

 This is a performance test that is designed to test two-sided (send->recv) socket and RDMA communications.
+NOTE: This app can be built for sockets only

 Files
   - Common.cpp                 A simple set of common functionality used by all test modes.